Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-setup-ssh-macos.md

 ```

 Follow the instructions to generate a new SSH key pair.
 You will be asked to encrypt
-you private key with a password.
+your private key with a password.
 This step is optional but for further security you may
 want to set one.

-By default both private and public keys will be located in your `$HOME/.ssh` directory.
+By default, both private and public keys will be located in your `$HOME/.ssh` directory.